 e.
 For each assigned ISFSI, ensures that inspections of ISFSI activities are documented in accordance with Sections 05.07 and 05.08.

 f.
-For each assigned new ISFSI, create an IIP in accordance with Section 05.05.
+For each assigned new specific license ISFSI, create an IIP in accordance with Section 05.05.
 Provide feedback and any lessons learned to the applicable SFST/PM, after the IIP has been completed.

 04.07 Regional Liaison for Spent Fuel Storage Issues [Optional].